 4. Extraordinary item

-An exceptional item is a gain or loss that not produced by a company’s regular business activities, is rare, and is unlikely to occur shortly.
+An exceptional item is a gain or loss that is not produced by a company’s regular business activities, is rare, and is unlikely to occur shortly.
 Extraordinary things should separated in the company’s financial accounts.

 5. Non-operating expense

-Expenses that not directly linked to the main activities of the company.
+Expenses that are not directly linked to the main activities of the company.
 Interest charges and other expenses connected with borrowing money are common examples.

 6. Non-cash charge